ItsYadavNikhil/Image-Compressor-using-AWS-Lambda-and-S3-Bucket/README.md

 # Image-Compressor-using-AWS-Lambda-and-S3-Bucket
 Automated AWS Lambda image compression using S3 buckets.
 Up to 99.5% size reduction.
 Easy to integrate in any application.

+# Note: If you are using my code please make appopiate changes in provided code such as replacing my s3 bucket names and user access keys With yours.

-Steps: Here's a step-by-step procedure to create an image optimizer using AWS Lambda and S3 buckets:
+Here's a step-by-step procedure to create an image optimizer using AWS Lambda and S3 buckets:

 1. **Create an AWS Account:**
    If you don't have an AWS account, sign up for one at [https://aws.amazon.com/](https://aws.amazon.com/).